Get E-Book

 DATABSE_URL=postgres://localhost/app

 Node can parse that line.
-The application probably reads DATABASE_URL.
-A presence check for the wrong key tells you nothing.
-Unknown-key validation catches this class of mistake before the app falls back to a default or starts with an empty value.
+Your app probably reads DATABASE_URL.
+A check for the wrong key tells you nothing.
+Unknown-key validation catches this before the app falls back to a default or starts with an empty value.

 const allowed = new Set(["DATABASE_URL", "PORT"]);

-Windows has one platform edge worth remembering.
+Windows has one platform edge to remember.
 Environment variable names are case-insensitive in the main thread on Windows, while Node exposes them through process.env with platform-specific behavior.
+Worker threads get environment copies with case-sensitive behavior.
 Keep project keys case-stable.
-PORT, port, and Port are three different strings in a file review, even when a platform may collapse them later.
+PORT, port, and Port should be treated as different spellings in review, even when a platform may collapse them later.

 NODE_ENV=production \